 15. Alex Strangelove (2018)

-A comedy-drama at the outset, ‘Alex Strangelove’ is the narrative of Alex Truelove, a high school student who is best friends with his long-time acquaintance Claire.
-As he loses the support of his mother as she’s been diagnosed with cancer, he begins an affair with Claire who in turn, is seemingly interested in him as well.
+A comedy-drama at the outset, ‘Alex Strangelove’ is the story of Alex Truelove, a high school student who is best friends with his long-time acquaintance Claire.
+As he loses the support of his mother, as she’s been diagnosed with cancer, he begins an affair with Claire who in turn is seemingly interested in him as well.
 As they plan on having their first sexual encounter, Alex meets up with Elliot at a party, and he comes to know that Elliot is gay.
-Alex, while being doubtful about his own sexual orientation, and comes out as gay in front of Claire, who decides to go with Alex on prom anyway.
+Alex, while being doubtful about his own sexual orientation, comes out as gay in front of Claire, who decides to go with Alex on prom anyway.
 In the prom, Claire reveals that she had asked Elliot to be Alex’s date and they kiss each other for the first time.
 A coming-of-age film which is also inspiring for those who don’t want to be closeted anymore, ‘Alex Strangelove’ is going to melt your heart.

 Read More: Best Weird Movies on Netflix

 A novel-based movie, ‘Head On’ describes the story of Ari, a sexually extroverted, yet closeted Greek gay man who lives in Melbourne.
 While Ari hates his parents, he also loathes the fact that they have been obsessive through his formative years.
 His perverse obsession for gay sex makes him go places and form sexual relationships with men and women alike, while his traditional parents are kept in dark continuously.
 Seemingly, there’s no end to his consistent abuse of sex and drugs.
 ‘Head On’ is often regarded as an awakening film for the Greeks and people of Greek descent and has thus far helped a lot of closeted teenagers come out openly as gay and lesbian.